ebezzam/slm-controller/README.md

 pip install -e .[dev]
 ```

-You won't be able to run any examples that use the physical SLMs.
+You won't be able to run any examples programs on use the physical SLMs. -->

+### Holoeye SLM installation

+The SDK needed for [Holoeye LC
+2012](https://holoeye.com/lc-2012-spatial-light-modulator/) `is only supported on Windows operating systems!` Hence a Raspberry Pi is not an option.
+A device
+with
+a live Windows instance is needed to use the Holoeye SLM.

+Additionally, you need to perform some manual installation, explained in the
+next section, after having run the script mentioned above.

-## Manual installation needed for enabling some features
+### Manual installation for Holoeye SLM

-For the using the [Holoeye LC
+For being able to use using the Holoeye LC
-2012](https://holoeye.com/lc-2012-spatial-light-modulator/) SLM implemented in the
+2012 SLM implemented in the
 project you will need to manually download Holoeye's [SLM Display
 SDK](https://customers.holoeye.com/slm-display-sdk-v3-0-for-python-windows/) and
-install it. `Only Windows operating systems are supported currently by the SDK!` Just
+install it.
+Unfortunately, `only Windows operating systems are supported currently by the SDK!` Just
 follow the installation instructions.
 The script located at
 `slm_controller/holoeye` is then determining the specific path to your installation of the
-SDK automatically whenever it is needed.
+SDK automatically at runtime whenever it is needed.

 ## Example scripts

 In `examples` are various example scripts to control an RGB and a monochrome
-(binary) SLMs by
+(binary) SLMs produced by
 Adafruit, a Nokia SLM and Holoeye's SLM.

 First, activate the virtual environment: